-At the end of Reception, the Early Years staff make a judgement against 17 Early Learning Goals detailed in the Early Years outcomes.
-These judgements made state where the child is in relation to the expected level of development and come in the form of either 'emerging', 'expected' or 'exceeding'.
+At the end of Reception, the Early Years staff make a judgement against the 17 Early Learning Goals.
+These judgements state where the child is in relation to the expected level of development and come in the form of either 'emerging' or 'expected'.
 This information is then used to determine whether a child has achieved a Good Level of Development (GLD) in Reception.
+Children are defined as having reached a Good Level of Development (GLD) at the end of the EYFS if they have achieved at least the expected level for the ELGs in the prime areas of learning and the specific areas of mathematics and literacy.